 - In a large bowl, mix together flour, cornmeal, baking powder, and salt.
 Set aside.1 cup cornmeal½ cup all-purpose flour1 tablespoon baking powder1 teaspoon kosher salt

-In a separate medium bowl, combine egg, milk, and buttermilk.1 large egg½ cup milk½ cup buttermilk
+- In a separate medium bowl, combine egg, milk, and buttermilk.1 large egg½ cup milk½ cup buttermilk

-Place the skillet in the preheated oven.
+- Scoop the batter into the hot skillet.
 Bake for 45 minutes, or until a toothpick inserted in the center comes out clean.